Loans

 Depending on the amount of funding you are looking for and your current financial situation, you may find that you don’t have to take out a loan at all in order to cover your expenses.
 Below are some non-loan alternatives you may consider before applying for personal loans, a line of credit, or seeking alternative lending options.

-• Clean up your budget: Do you currently keep track of your incoming and outgoing finances?
-Or, do you simply get your paycheck and spend until you have limited funds left in your bank account?
+Do you currently keep track of your incoming and outgoing finances?
+Or do you simply get your paycheck and spend until you have limited funds left in your bank account?
 Unchecked spending can lead to a significant decline in expendable income that could have been put toward better use for outstanding balances, bills, etc.

-• Ask a trusted friend or family member: If you have a financially stable person in your life that you trust, consider asking them to lend you the money you need.
+If you have a financially stable person in your life that you trust, consider asking them to lend you the money you need.
 When you borrow from a friend or family member, you can save a significant amount of money on interest rates, origination fees, and other additional charges that come with traditional loans.
-However, make sure you discuss a repayment plan, so you don’t put yourself or your friend/family member in an awkward situation.
+However, discuss a repayment plan so you don’t put yourself or your friend/family member in an awkward situation.

-• Get a second job or side hustle: If you don’t have anything you are willing to sell/part with, you may consider getting another job or a remote side hustle from home.
+If you don’t have anything you are willing to sell, you may consider remote side hustles from home.
 Working a second job from home could be a great way to earn the extra money you need without ever having to leave your living room!

-• Investing: Consumers who have an expendable income and don’t need funding right away may consider earning their cash through investing.
-You can invest via stocks, bonds, and more.
-However, make sure to always follow the most important rule of investing, which is never invest money you aren’t willing to lose.
+Consumers who have an expendable income and don’t need funding right away may consider earning their cash through investing.
+You can invest in stocks, bonds, and more.
+However, make sure to always follow the most important rule of investing, which is never investing money you aren’t willing to lose.
 Investing is a high-risk, high-reward way of earning money and should only be used by individual investors who are financially stable and responsible.

 How To Improve Chances of Approval for a Traditional Bank Loan in the Future

-Below are some tips you can take advantage of to improve your chances of approval with traditional lenders the next time you need a loan.
+Below are some tips to improve your chances of approval with traditional lenders the next time you need a loan.

 • Check your credit score and credit report: Keep tabs on your credit score by checking your credit report often.
-While hard credit checks impact your future reports and credit, you can request a soft credit check with no negative consequences to your credit reports.
-Being familiar with your current credit score and credit report can help guide you toward loans that may work well for your budget and steer you away from funding options that won’t.
-You can also see how your financial behaviors and habits are affecting your credit, so you can make changes to boost your score if necessary.
+While hard credit checks impact your credit files and FICO score, you can request a soft credit check with no negative consequences to your credit reports.

 • Limit credit applications: When applying for a new loan, try to keep your credit applications down to just one or maybe two if necessary.
 Submitting too many credit applications within a short period of time may have a negative impact on your credit scores and credit report.